RodrigoJC20/3D-OBJ-Visualizaer/README.md

 # OBJ Reader

 This is a C++ project that uses OpenGL to display .obj files.
 The program allows the user to load .obj files, display them on the screen, and interact with them through basic animations.
-This project is part of the Computer Graphics course.
+This project is part of a Computer Graphics course.

 ## Stage 1: Load .obj Files